Blood & Breath Tests

 Police officers cannot force you to take a blood or a breath test.
 Therefore, you do have the right to refuse.
 Remember, however, that there may be complications from doing so if the criminal process does go underway.
 Police officers must demonstrate that they have probable cause for pulling you over for drunk driving.Contact a Former Prosecutor!

-At Tilem & Associates, PC, our White Plains DWI attorneys know how serious a DWI combined with the penalties for refusing a chemical test can be.
+At Tilem & Associates, PC, our Bronx DWI attorneys know how serious a DWI combined with the penalties for refusing a chemical test can be.
 If you have been arrested, you need a hard-hitting defense team.
 We have Attorney Tilem, a former senior prosecutor who has handled thousands of criminal cases over the years.